MicrosoftDocs/dataexplorer-docs/kusto/query/cross-cluster-or-database-queries.md

 * Remote functions must return tabular schema.
 Scalar functions can only be accessed in the same cluster.
 * Remote functions can accept only scalar arguments.
 Functions that get one or more table arguments can only be accessed in the same cluster.
 * Remote functions' result schema must be fixed (known in advance without executing parts of the query).
-  This precludes the use of query constructs such as the `pivot` plugin.
+  So, query constructs such as the `pivot` plugin can't be used.
 Some plugins, such as the `bag_unpack` plugin, support a way to indicate the result schema statically, and in this form it *can* be used in cross-cluster function calls.
 * For performance reasons, the calling cluster caches the schema of remote entities after the initial call.
 Therefore, changes made to the remote entity might result in a mismatch with the cached schema information, potentially leading to query failures.
 For more information, see [Cross-cluster queries and schema changes](#handle-schema-changes-of-remote-entities).